Superstore season 6: Production

 Superstore was renewed for a sixth season on February 11, 2020, with the intention of airing during the 2020–21 United States network television schedule.
-On February 28, it was announced that series star America Ferrera would depart at the end of the fifth season citing new work opportunities.
+On February 28, series star America Ferrera announced that she would depart at the end of the fifth season citing new work opportunities.
 After production delays to the fifth season's final episode due to the COVID-19 pandemic, Ferrera's role was extended; she was included in the first two episodes of the sixth season to wrap up her character's storyline.
-In November, it was reported that Kelly Stables would return in the seventh episode to portray Jonah's ex-girlfriend Kelly.
+In November, Kelly Stables was reported to return in the seventh episode to portray Jonah's ex-girlfriend Kelly.
 Prior to the episode's release, the plot for her return was kept under wraps.
 Production for the sixth season began in September 2020 with full safety protocols in place amid the pandemic.

 During production, multiple showrunners, writers, and lead actors questioned whether it was the right choice to make a season about the COVID-19 pandemic.
-In March 2020, it was decided that the topic had to be mentioned due to the show's characters being essential workers, with Superstore serving as a "guinea pig" for Universal Television, producers of the series, to test the idea.
+In March 2020, producers decided that the topic had to be mentioned due to the show's characters being essential workers, with Superstore serving as a "guinea pig" for Universal Television, producers of the series, to test the idea.
 This resulted in the creation of a "time jump" in the premiere episode set around various events during the pandemic.
 Furthermore, writers on the show decided to feature face masks as a key element for the season.
-However, this resulted in problems with "every single department" during production, causing producer Ben Feldman and actress Lauren Ash to have a session "to test every kind of mask".
+However, this resulted in problems with "every single department" during production, causing producer/actor Ben Feldman and actress Lauren Ash to have a session "to test every kind of mask".
 At one point, face shields were considered but were rejected due to reflections that appeared on cameras.
 After watching a rough cut of episode 4, writer Owen Ellickson said that the presence of masks felt "brutal" to watch onscreen.